CNES/S1Tiling/docs/files.rst

 S1 coordinates projected on DEM geometry
 ++++++++++++++++++++++++++++++++++++++++

-:Content: Pixels are in the :ref:`Virtual DEM <dem-vrt-files>` geometry.
-Their
+:Content: Pixels are in the :ref:`Virtual DEM <dem_vrt_on_s1-files>` geometry.
-          values contain the XYZ Cartesian coordinates of the pixel and the position of the matching pixel in the original Sentinel-1 image.
+          Their values contain the XYZ Cartesian coordinates of the pixel and the position of the matching pixel in the original Sentinel-1 image.
           This file is produced with `our fork of DiapOTB SARDEMProjection
           <https://gitlab.orfeo-toolbox.org/remote_modules/diapotb/-/wikis/Applications/app_SARDEMProjectionImageEstimation>`_
           application.

+:Footprint: Sentinel-1 input image

 :Directory: :ref:`%(tmp) <paths.tmp>`:samp:`/S1/`

 :File name: :samp:`S1_on_DEM-s1{{a|b|c}}-iw-grd-{{start_stamp}}-{{end_stamp}}-{{nr1}}-{{nr2}}.tif`